· Order in Council / TIER Amendment Regulation · in-force

 What changed

-- The Specified Enactments (Jurisdiction) Regulation (AR 201/2013) is amended by this Order in Council.
+- Amends the Specified Enactments (Jurisdiction) Regulation (AR 201/2013) by repealing Section 2(c.1) from Schedule 2.

 Why it matters